mandatoryhashtags/sixfinity-shadowrun/core_rules.md

-the Ignite spell accelerates molecular motion in the target, causing it to catch fire once the spell becomes permanent. the spellcaster must achieve enough Effect to beat a threshold equal to the target’s Object Resistance (p.
-183).
+the Ignite spell accelerates molecular motion in the target, causing it to catch fire once the spell becomes permanent. the spellcaster must achieve enough Effect to beat a threshold equal to the target’s Object Resistance.
 Once the target ignites, it burns normally until it is consumed or extinguished.
 Against living targets, treat Ignite as an Opposed Test pitting Spellcasting + Magic vs. Stamina (+ Counterspelling).
-If successful, Ignite wraps a living target in heat and flames once it has been made permanent, causing (Force) boxes of Fire damage (p.
-164) on the first Combat Turn, and increasing by one box of damage each additional turn.
+If successful, Ignite wraps a living target in heat and flames once it has been made permanent, causing (Force) boxes of Fire damage on the first Combat Turn, and increasing by one box of damage each additional turn.
 Resolve the damage at the end of each Combat Turn by making a Damage Resistance Test using the victim’s Stamina + half Impact armor.